digitalrebar/doc/deployment/external-services.rst

 Optionally, Digital Rebar can be configured to send events to an AMQP server through the AMQP service.
-To do this, either Digital Rebar should run its own RabbitMQ server or a AMQP service can be injected into Digital Rebar.
+To do this, either Digital Rebar should run its own RabbitMQ server or an AMQP service can be injected into Digital Rebar.
 The system currently assumes a user of *rebar*, a password of *rebar*, and a virtual host of */digitalrebar*.